Skip to content

 Rendering diagram…

-• AGH always starts them with approve-all permissions.
+• AGH starts it with approve-all permissions for the dreaming workspace context.

-• The session prompt is the embedded four-phase consolidation guide.
+• The session prompt is the embedded dreaming-curator prompt at version memory.dream.prompt_version = "v1".

 Configuration